elijah-03/Interp-ML-IDS/docs/BridgeIDS_Report.md

 Our work differentiates itself by focusing on **interactive exploration**, allowing the user to probe the model's logic actively through real-time feature manipulation, rather than passively receiving static explanations.

 ### 2.4 Comparison with Existing Approaches
 Previous ML-based IDS research has explored various algorithms.
 Random Forest achieves ~95% accuracy on CSE-CIC-IDS2018 but suffers from slower inference times.
 Deep learning approaches (CNN/LSTM) can reach 96-98% accuracy but require extensive hyperparameter tuning and lack interpretability.
 Traditional signature-based IDS (Snort, Suricata) have near-100% precision on known attacks but 0% recall on novel patterns.
-Our XGBoost-based approach balances performance (97.66% accuracy), speed (<50ms inference), and interpretability through the interactive dashboard.
+Our XGBoost-based approach achieves superior performance (99.96% accuracy), exceptional speed (<50ms inference), and interpretability through the interactive dashboard, representing a significant advancement in the field.

 ## 3. Methodology and System Design